 Learn how to play the bass?

-Now is a great time to learn how to play an instrument.
-And the bass guitar is an excellent choice, no matter if you are new to music instruments, or play a few others already.
+Now more than ever is a great time to pick up an instrument and learn how to play and benefit your well being.
+And the bass guitar is an excellent choice.

-Even if it takes years to master the bass, you can reach a level when you can jam along to your favorite songs and enjoy the fun much faster.
+Even if it takes years to master the bass, you can reach a level when you can jam along to your favorite songs, get inspired, and enjoy the fun much faster.

 Here’s how to get started: